Peter Mac gets $3 million boost for research preventing surgery complications

 “Drawing upon our digital technology expertise in conjunction with our industry partner Propel Health AI and our own distinguished expertise in perioperative medicine - specifically our acclaimed presurgical cancer prehabilitation program Fit4Surgery that has been running successfully for a decade in Australia - our objective is to also establish a robust and reliable digital infrastructure for the seamless, scalable execution of this project.

-“This project dovetails in well with our other MRFF funded research projects that support the Fit4Surgery aim of identifying patients with modifiable risk factors that can be reduced on to improve surgical outcomes.”
+“This project dovetails in well with our other MRFF funded research projects that support the Fit4Surgery aim of identifying patients with modifiable risk factors that can be reduced on to improve surgical outcomes," he said.

 Other Peter Mac researchers working on this project include Professor Bernhard Riedel (CI A), Associate Professor Kate Burbury, Dr Helen Mohan, Professor Linda Denehy, Dr Emma Tyson, Professor Alexander Heriot, Associate Professor Stephanie Best, Dr Lisa Guccione, Dr Jason Li, Erminia Schiavone, Matthew Ha, Huw Thomas, Dr Thomas Poulton, Dr. Noel Faux, Associate Professor Tim Spelman, Dr Gareth Jones, Dr Julia Dubovitch and Sharmaine McGlin.